Ednorah Nahar: Early life

 Ednorah Nahar was born in 1873 in Boston to Amelia (née St. Pierre) and Edwin H. Nahar.
-She came from a well-known family of Boston and was a cousin to Joan Imogen Howard.
+She came from a well-known family in Boston and was a cousin to Joan Imogen Howard.
 Her father was of foreign birth and she was sometimes described as a light-skinned Spaniard or Indian.
 By 1879, she was enrolled in the Bowdoin School for girls and after completing her grammar school, enrolled in Fort Edward Collegiate Institute in Fort Edward, New York.
-Her aptitude for elocution was acclaimed and she was assigned a group of younger children to teach, while she continued her own studies.
+Her aptitude for elocution was acclaimed and she was assigned a group of younger children to teach, while she continued her studies.
 In addition, she took acting courses at the Madison Dramatic School of Dion Boucicault in New York City.

 Career

 Nahar had her stage debut on November 16, 1886.
 Within a year, she had given readings at the Chickering Hall, becoming only the second black woman to perform there.
 On November 17, 1890, she appeared before a crowd of 5,000 accompanied by the United States Marine Band at the Academy of Music in Philadelphia.
 Nahar traveled widely, performing in ten of the British West Indies colonies and thirty-one US states.
-By 1893, she had performed over 800 concerts, acting as her own manager and in February of that year, she began to manage for other performers, such as Sissieretta Jones.
+By 1893, she had performed over 800 concerts, acting as her manager and in February of that year, she began to manage for other performers, such as Sissieretta Jones.
 She appeared with Jones in her 1893 concert tour at Carnegie Hall.
 Nahar was often mentioned as one of the best elocutionists of the day, along with Hallie Q. Brown and Henrietta Vinton Davis and was praised for her management of concert tours.